-- A. Water separating prefilter. - B. Main filter
+- B. Main filter - A. Water separating prefilter.

 - 4. Wait at least 2 minutes to ensure the filter housings have drained properly. - 5.
-On the main filter: Unscrew the filter cover and lift it up slowly with the filter element. - 6.
-On the water separating prefilter: Unscrew the filter cover and lift it up slowly with the filter element. - The remaining fuel will drain out of fuel filter housing automatically once the filter element has been removed. - 7.
+On the main filter: Unscrew and slowly lift the filter cover up with the filter element. - 6.
+On the water separating pre-filter: Unscrew and slowly lift the filter cover up with the filter element. - The remaining fuel will drain out of fuel filter housing automatically once the filter element has been removed. - 7.
 Check that no fuel or particles remain in the bottom of the filter housings.
 Draw off remaining fuel and any particles.